The equivariant Minkowski problem in Minkowski space: Area measure of F-convex sets

-Notice that $u_n$ is smooth but its Hessian is not strictly positive, so in principle the inverse of the Gauss map of the corresponding graph is not differentiable.
+The functiont $u_n$ is smooth but its Hessian is not strictly positive, so in principle the inverse of the Gauss map of the corresponding graph is not differentiable.
 To fix this problem we consider the functions

 with $f(x)=\sqrt{1+\|x\|^2}$ the graph function of the upper hyperboloid.
 Clearly the Hessian of $v_n$ is strictly positive.
 On the other hand $v_n$ converges to $u$ uniformly only on compact sets, so we cannot use the simple argument above to show that the graph of $v_n$ bounds an F-convex set.
 This problem is balanced by the following observation.